Sonic the Hedgehog: Characters and story

-During Sonic Adventures development, Sonic Team discovered that the relatively simple character designs did not suit a 3D environment.
+During Sonic Adventures development, Sonic Team discovered that the character designs were too simple for a 3D environment.
 The art style was modernized to alter the characters' proportions and make them appeal to Western audiences.
 Since Sonic Adventure, the series' cast has expanded.
 Notable characters include Big, a large cat who fishes for his pet frog Froggy; the E-100 Series of robots; Shadow, a brooding black hedgehog; Rouge, a treasure-hunting bat; Cream, a polite young rabbit; Blaze, a cat from an alternate dimension; and Silver, a telekinetic hedgehog from the future.
 The Chao creatures function as digital pets and minor gameplay elements, and Wisp creatures function as power-ups.
 Flicky, the blue bird from Sega's 1984 arcade game, appears in several Sonic games, particularly 3D Blast.

 Some Sonic characters have featured in spin-off games.
 Eggman is the featured character of Dr. Robotnik's Mean Bean Machine, a Western localization of Puyo Puyo.
 Sega replaced the Puyo Puyo characters with Sonic characters because it feared Puyo Puyo would not be popular with a Western audience.
 In 1995, Sega released the Knuckles spinoff Knuckles' Chaotix for the 32X, and two Tails spin-offs for Game Gear: Tails' Skypatrol (a scrolling shooter) and Tails Adventure (a Metroidvania game).
 Shadow the Hedgehog (2005) was developed in response to the Shadow character's popularity and to introduce "gun action" gameplay to the franchise.
 Iizuka has said that future spin-offs, such as sequels to Knuckles' Chaotix and Shadow the Hedgehog or a Big the Cat game, remain possibilities.